majidypd/alopeyk-task/README.md

 password: secret
 if you send correct info you will receive a jwt-token . at the very first request you must request with "admin" email and password so the first token is for a admin. you can see admin email and password in database\seeds.

-so now you can add a new seller send a request to YourHOST/public/api/user/store/2 the "2" at the end of url is role of this user wich in this case is a seller or store . you can add a customer with number 3 . the parameters you need are :
+so now you can add a new seller send a request to YourHOST/public/api/user/store/2 (2 = role_id) the "2" at the end of url is role of this user wich in this case is a seller or store . you can add a customer with number 3 . the parameters you need are :
  - token (which gain from previous step)